bn-l/blog/content/posts/Pythons-import-system.md

 This means you can spread a single package out over many folders.
 It's like a "virtual module".

-You might have been unintentionally using a namespace package if you have a python project folder and you didn't create `__init__.py` files.
+You might have been unintentionally using a namespace package if you have a python project folder and you didn't create `__init__.py` files (which can lead to confusing behaviour).